LightBitsLabs/los-csi/docs/src/upgrade/upgrade-lb-csi.md

 - `storageClassName`: name of the SC configured in your cluster.
 - `nodeName`: name of the node we want to deploy on.
-- `Pod.spec.image`: name of the busybox image. docker registry prefix may vary between deployments.
+- `Pod.spec.image`: name of the busybox image.
+Docker registry prefix may vary between deployments.

 In order to get this, run the following commands: